learning1234embed/Neuro.ZERO/README.md

 ```

 ## 2) Latent training
 The following python script generates an executable accelerator binary for MSP430FRXXXX which performs on-device online training on the accelerator.
-The train is performed with the proposed *Adaptive-Scale Fixed-Point (ASFP)* arithmetic and *Skip-Out training algorithm* which are decribed in the paper.
+The train is performed with the proposed *Adaptive-Scale Fixed-Point (ASFP)* arithmetic and *Skip-Out training algorithm* which are described in the paper.
 The standard momentum gradient-update method and ReLU are used for training.
 ```sh
 $ python generate_binary.py --mode=latent
 Neuro.ZERO/latent_train_ACC created